Configure identity fabric

 Production environments should use a secret management solution.
 Maverics integrates with various secret management solutions, which store secrets that Orchestrator instances load when starting up.

-Generic OIDC and OIDC providers
+Generic OIDC and OIDC services

 • OIDC Well Known URL: The URL that returns OpenID Connect metadata about the OIDC authorization server.